Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 This morning, we visit Hellfire Pass, a section of the Thailand-Burma "Death Railway", so named for the tortuous conditions that prisoners of war endured during WWII to build it.
 After lunch, we embark on a thrilling train ride across wooden viaducts, skirting the winding waters of the Kwai River.
 We'll disembark and see the wooden viaducts first-hand walking across one.
 This evening, we enjoy dinner at a local restaurant.

 After breakfast, we travel to the UNESCO-listed Ayutthaya, once the second-most important ancient capital of Old Siam and the largest city in the world.
 Here, we'll delve into the trading heritage of a mighty city that was all but raised to the ground by an 18th century Burmese invasion.
-We'll enjoy lunch at a local restaurant, then return to Bangkok for our flight to Sukhothai, Thailand's first capital.

 Gain insights into a powerful kingdom that enjoyed its golden age during the 13th and 14th centuries and shaped modern Thailand as we know it today.
 Start the day with a visit to the UNESCO-listed Sukhothai Historical Park which reveals thousands of years of history and a 15-metre seated Buddha secreted within its walls.
 Your choice of exploring will see you engage with the historic complex by bicycle or on the internal tram.
 This afternoon, visit the home of a local family and learn how to make amulets which are thought to protect the owner from harm.